We have several stages after submission of proposals to help make the conference the best it can be.

 We then reveal names to check that no-one has too many sessions in, or several at the same time.

-We will contact successful submitters after the programme meeting and we'll announce the programme in End-April 2019.
+We will contact successful submitters after the programme meeting and we’ll announce the programme in End of April 2020.

 All presenters are assigned a shepherd.
 A shepherd is someone who has experience presenting, maybe at SPA Software in Practice, and ideally in a similar area to the session leaders.
 They offer advice and support to help people prepare their sessions, and may meet with the session leaders and perhaps help arrange dry-runs prior to the conference.
 (We do recommend that you have at least one dry-run of your session.)